LaunchCodeEducation/intro-to-professional-web-dev/src/appendices/style-guide.rst

 Style Guide
 ===========

-When writing code there are the specific language rules you must follow for your code to execute.
+When writing code there are specific language rules you must follow for your code to execute.
 In addition to those language rules there are **style guides** which define style rules to be followed when writing code.
+These style rules are conventions about how to write the code.
+For example: how to name variables, where to place brackets, where to put new lines.

+**Benefits of using a Style Guide**

+- Consistently written code is easier to read
+- Predictable variable and file names
+- Clear rules to follow when writing code

 There are multiple style guides for each language.
 For consistency sake, it's important to follow the style guide rules of your organization or company when writing code.
 The style guide for this course is below.